 When the endpoint receives the configuration information in the endpoint profile, FortiClient settings are automatically updated.
 FortiClient settings are locked and read-only when EMS provides the configuration in a profile.

-For information on configuring endpoint profiles using EMS, see the FortiClient EMS Administration Guide, available in the Fortinet Document Library.
+For information on configuring endpoint profiles using EMS, see the FortiClient EMS Administration Guide.

 Telemetry connection options